The Latest: As Trump goes to NATO, DHS says US remains at heightened risk

 President Donald Trump, aboard Air Force One to the NATO conference, has sought to maintain a ceasefire between Israel and Iran, and said he's not seeking regime change in Tehran.

-U.S. intelligence leaders will provide classified briefings as Congress prepares to debate whether to invoke the War Powers Act restraining Trump.
-Homeland Security warns that the U.S. remains at heightened risk of a domestic attack following the Trump-ordered strikes on Iran's nuclear sites.
+U.S. intelligence leaders will provide classified briefings as Congress prepares to debate whether to invoke the War Powers clause restraining Trump.
+Some Democrats filed to impeach him for striking Iran without congressional approval.
+Homeland Security meanwhile warns of a heightened risk of a domestic attack.

 The Supreme Court, without explanation, is allowing Trump to deport migrants away from home countries.
 The dissenting liberal justices warned that the court's action exposes " thousands to the risk of torture or death."